jolly-io/Azure-Reviews-A-Latent-Dirichlet-Allocation-Approach/README.md

 ###  Background and Objective:

-My objective is to leverage the Latent Dirichlet Allocation Topic Modeling technique to analyze the textual data aggregated from a particualr high impact reviews platform, capterra.com to uncover key trends that matter to users of the product.
+My objective is to leverage the Latent Dirichlet Allocation, a Natural Language Processing(NLP) Topic Modeling technique to analyze the textual data aggregated from a particualr high impact reviews platform, capterra.com to uncover key trends that matter to users of the product.

 ### Business Case Argument: